Siwi language: Classification

-Siwi was traditionally associated with the Zenati subgroup of Berber, following the 15th century historian al-Maqrizi, and Destaing (1920/3) treated it as part of a "groupe du Nord" including Zenati, on the basis of similarities in the verbal system.
-Vycichl (2005) notes that it shares the feature of prefix vowel reduction with Zenati.
-Aikhenvald and Militarev (1984), followed by Ethnologue placed Siwi in an Eastern Berber group, along with Awjila and Sokna in eastern and central Libya.
-Kossmann (1999) links it with Sokna and the Nafusi dialect cluster of western Libya and Tunisia, but not with Awjila.
-Souag (2013) similarly argues, based on shared innovations, that Siwi emerged from a dialect continuum stretching between Nafusi and Sokna that excluded Awjila, and went on to have some influence on Awjila after this dialect continuum's breakup.
+Siwi was traditionally associated with the Zenati subgroup of Berber, following the 15th century historian al-Maqrizi, and Destaing, who treated both as members of a "groupe du Nord", on the basis of similarities in the verbal system.
+Vycichl notes that it shares the feature of prefix vowel reduction with Zenati.
+Aikhenvald and Militarev, followed by Ethnologue placed Siwi in an Eastern Berber group, along with Awjila and Sokna in eastern and central Libya.
+Kossmann links it with Sokna and the Nafusi dialect cluster of western Libya and Tunisia, but not with Awjila.
+Souag similarly argues, based on shared innovations, that Siwi emerged from a dialect continuum stretching between Nafusi and Sokna that excluded Awjila, and went on to have some influence on Awjila after this dialect continuum's breakup.

 The "Endangered Languages Project" classifies the Siwa language as vulnerable to extinction, listing a 20% certainty based on compiled evidence.

 Phonology

-As analysed by Naumann (2012), Siwi has a total of 44 phonologically distinctive segments, 38 consonants and 6 vowels.
+As analysed by Naumann, Siwi has a total of 44 phonologically distinctive segments, 38 consonants and 6 vowels.